Péter Márki-Zay: Political career

 In 2018, Márki-Zay announced that he would be running as an independent candidate in the Hódmezővásárhely mayoral by-election.
 His candidacy was initially supported by three opposition parties, the Hungarian Socialist Party, Politics Can Be Different and Jobbik; Momentum and the Democratic Coalition endorsed him a few days later.
 Márki-Zay said that he did not sympathise with the views of any of the parties supporting him, describing himself as a right-wing Christian, and a disappointed Fidesz voter.

 Despite the historically unprecedented unity of the opposition parties backing him, his candidacy was initially seen as a long-shot by many observers, owing to Fidesz's popularity in the city, as well as Márki-Zay's political inexperience.
 On 25 February 2018, he defeated Zoltán Hegedűs by 13076 votes to 9468, becoming the city's first non-Fidesz mayor since 1990.
 He assumed office on 3 March, with Andrea Kis from the Hungarian Socialist Party as his deputy mayor.
 Following his success, Márki-Zay continued to advocate for a nationwide unity between opposition parties.
 In 2018, he founded the non-partisan Everybody's Hungary Movement (Mindenki Magyarországa Mozgalom; MMM) in order to further cooperation between opposition parties, and to support representative democracy.

 During his first term as a mayor, Márki-Zay vowed to fight for transparency.
 He revealed that the city was in a much worse financial situation than previously reported.
 He also made the donations to the city's sports clubs public and revealed that the city's previous leadership regularly failed to pay overtime to their workers.
 However, his time was not without controversy.
 He was fined for libel on multiple occasions and ordered to remove a "migrant counter" he placed inside the city hall.

 In 2019, Márki-Zay ran for reelection, this time under the banner of MMM, as well as the Organisation for a Clean Vásárhely (Tiszta Vásárhelyért Egyesület).
 His candidacy was once again supported by all major opposition parties.
 He defeated the Fidesz-backed independent candidate István Grezsa by 13478 votes to 10042, earning him a second term as the city's mayor.
 In 2021, Márki-Zay announced his intent to run as a candidate for Prime Minister under the banner of the Hungarian opposition.
 In the first round of the primaries, Márki-Zay came in third place with 20.43% of the vote, placing behind Klára Dobrev and Gergely Karácsony.
 Karácsony of the PM–MSZP–LMP coalition withdrew before the run-off announcing his support for Márki-Zay.
 On 17 October, Márki-Zay won the run-off with 56.7% of the vote.
 Therefore, in the 2022 election, Márki-Zay will be the leader and Prime Ministerial candidate of the United for Hungary political alliance.

-In 2021 he was named one of the 28 most influential people in Europe, in the "Dreamers" section, by Politico Europe.
+Also in 2021, he was named one of the 28 most influential people in Europe, in the "Dreamers" section, by Politico Europe.
 In early 2022, he tested positive for COVID-19 amid the election campaign.